vijaynr/cv/README.md

     - [ ] PDF should be the default format for the document produced.
 The resulting document must be a valid resume that adheres to best resume guidelines.
     - [ ] `--format` - A subcommand necessary to provide options for multiple output formats.
 For example, the user may want their resume in DOCX or DOC format.
     - [ ] `--style` - A subcommand necessary to offer options for creating documents with different styles.
 There should be at least 2 or 3 predefined styles to choose from, and these styles must be customizable.
+- [ ] Finalize the libraries and tech stack that needs to be used.

+## Tech Stack

+- Language
+  - zig
+- Libraries
+  - zig-yaml/ymlz - to parse yaml files
+  - ? - to create html file
+  - ? - to parse css files
+  - ? - to convert html to pdf file